Retirement Annuity FAQs

 Pensionable income is the income used by your employer to calculate your pension or provident fund contribution.
 This income will typically include any fixed remuneration (e.g. salary or wages) but may exclude variable amounts such as commissions, bonuses and overtime.

-If you are a member of a pension or provident fund and all your basic salary is pensionable but your commission and bonus is not pensionable, then you may claim 15% of your commission and bonus as a tax free deduction to a RA.
+If you are a member of a pension or provident fund and all your basic salary is pensionable but your commission and bonus is not pensionable, then you may claim 27,5% of your commission and bonus as a tax free contribution to a retirement fund (subject to an annual tax deduction cap of R350,000 pa).

-If you are not a member of a pension or provident fund, all your remuneration is non-pensionable and you may claim 15% of your remuneration as a tax free deduction to a RA.
+If you are not a member of a pension or provident fund, all your remuneration is non-pensionable and you may claim up to 27,5% of your gross remuneration or taxable income (which ever is the higher) as a tax free contribution to an RA.

 You can invest in as many retirement annuities (RAs) as you wish, but the tax benefit is determined in aggregate, not in respect of each individual RA.
-In other words, the tax relief on contributions is limited to 15% of non-pensionable taxable income, irrespective of the number of RA memberships.
+In other words, the tax relief on contributions is limited to 27,5% of gross remuneration or taxable income (subject to the annual cap of R350,000), irrespective of the number of RA memberships.
 And the tax-free lump sum portion may be claimed only once.

 In general you can only access your RA at retirement.
-However, you can withdraw your full RA investment in cash if you emigrate or if your RA investment is less than R7 000.
+However, you can withdraw your full RA investment in cash before then if you are forced to retire early due to ill-health, if you become a non-resident, or if your RA investment is less than R7 000.

-You may retire and claim your benefit from the age of 55 onwards (unless you are in ill health, in which case you may claim earlier).
-You can take a maximum of 1/3rd of your investment as cash (plus any amounts invested not deducted for tax); with the balance you must purchase an approved compulsory annuity, which will pay you a pension for life.
+You may retire and claim your benefit from the age of 55 onwards.
+You can take a maximum of 1/3rd of your investment as cash; with the balance you must purchase an approved compulsory annuity, which will pay you a pension for life.

-If your benefit is R75 000 or less at retirement, you can elect to receive the full benefit as cash.
+If your benefit is R247 500 or less at retirement you can elect to receive the full benefit as cash.

 Tax on lump sum benefits according to the following scale: